mgs-sports-day/gsheets-getter-functions/README.md

 ## Licensing

-These functions are Copyright (c) 2017-22 Pal Kerecsenyi and Theodore Tucker, and are licensed under the MIT License (see `LICENSE`).
+These functions are Copyright (c) 2017-22 Pal Kerecsenyi, Theodore Tucker and Geza Kerecsenyi, and are licensed under the MIT License (see `LICENSE`).

-This repository is not intended for public distribution.